FILM REVIEWS

 Actor Alert

-“Hondo” was Geraldine Page's big Hollywood entre, bringing her the first (supporting) Oscar nominations.
-She would be nominated for seven additional Oscar, finally winning the Best Actress Oscar in 1985, for “The Trip to Bountiful.”
+“Hondo” was Geraldine Page’s big Hollywood entree, bringing her the first (supporting) Oscar nominations.
+The winner, however, was Donna Reed for From Here to Eternity, which swept most of the 1953 Oscars.
+Page would be nominated for seven additional Oscar, finally winning the Best Actress Oscar in 1985, for “The Trip to Bountiful.”